echohuiecho/python-data-analysis-and-visualization/README.md

 git clone https://github.com/echohuiecho/python-data-analysis-and-visualization.git <my-project>
 cd <my-project>
 ```
-2. Replace this README file with your own text.
+2. Replace this README file with your text.
 3. Navigate to your project directory in the Jupyter Notebook
 4. Have fun!

 ## :clap: Acknowledgement
-The exercises are mainly guided from [Data Analysis Using Python course](https://www.coursera.org/learn/data-analysis-python) by [Penn, Engineering, University of Pennsylvania](https://www.seas.upenn.edu/) on Coursera and Project on [Datacamp](https://www.datacamp.com/) platform.
+The exercises are mainly guided by [Data Analysis Using Python course](https://www.coursera.org/learn/data-analysis-python) by [University of Pennsylvania School of Engineering and Applied Science](https://www.seas.upenn.edu/) on Coursera and Project on [Datacamp](https://www.datacamp.com/) platform.

 ## :page_facing_up: License
 [MIT License](./LICENSE)